John Chun

 Once Shelby American dissolved at the LAX hangar, Chun eventually left the automotive industry after also working with Chrysler in Michigan and Blakely Auto Works, notably the Bearcat.

+In 1975, Chun helped design a new car for Bradley Automotive that would be called the Bradley GT II.

 Chun later consulted for Hyundai Motor Company.
-In April 1979, former Chairman, Chung Se-Yung (Pony Chung) and two other executives visited Chun in Minnesota upon learning about a northern Korean automotive connection since the Chung’s were also from the north.
+In April 1979, former chairman, Chung Se-Yung (Pony Chung) and two other executives visited Chun in Minnesota upon learning about a northern Korean automotive connection since the Chung's were also from the north.
 They never heard of the Shelby Mustang Cobra.
 Chun decided never to work with Koreans again once he found out they hired an Italian automotive designer instead of him.
 Not only did Hyundai spend millions of dollars on failed prototypes, but was ultimately wasted since they also failed every United States Department of Transportation test after hiring the Italian automotive designer.
 That designer did not understand American automotive standard protocols, therefore Hyundai automobiles were not able to enter the US market at the time due to the testing failures and launch delays.

 When Chun moved to Minnesota in the early 1970s, he oversaw the design and creation of a new line of toy cars for Tonka Toys.

 Since Tonka Toys in Mound, MN, desired a designer with an automotive design background, Chun was scouted and then settled in the Lake Minnetonka area of Minnesota.
 He designed a new line of steel toy cars for Tonka Toys.